Connect with us

 • When using your substance start with a small amount, and then go slow.

-• If you must use while alone, consider using the Lifeguard app which can connect you with 911 emergency responders if you overdose.
+• If using alone, consider using the Lifeguard app which can connect you with 911 emergency responders if you overdose.
 Download at the App Store or Google Play.

 Toxic Drug and Health Alerts